aspose-cells/Aspose.Cells-API-References/english/nodejs-cpp/abstracttextloadoptions/_index.md

 ### getLoadStyleStrategy() {#getLoadStyleStrategy--}

+<b>@deprecated.</b> Please use the 'loadStyleStrategy' property instead.
 Indicates the strategy to apply style for parsed values when converting string value to number or datetime.

 ```javascript
 getLoadStyleStrategy() : TxtLoadStyleStrategy;